dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     .. _hl7PSUReceivingApplication:

     hl7PSUReceivingApplication_"
     "HL7 Procedure Status Update Delay",string,"Delay in ISO-8601 duration format PnDTnHnMn.nS after which an HL7 Procedure Status Update for a received study is sent to configured HL7 receivers.
-If absent, HL7 Procedure Status Update is triggered by received MPPS.","
+If absent, HL7 Procedure Status Update is triggered by received MPPS.
+May be overwritten by configured values for particular Archive Network AEs.","
     .. _hl7PSUDelay:

     hl7PSUDelay_"
     "HL7 Procedure Status Update MWL",boolean,"Specifies if the Status of MWL Items in the DB is updated to COMPLETED for a received study after the configured HL7 Procedure Status Update Delay.
-Disabled, if absent.","
+May be overwritten by configured values for particular Archive Network AEs.","
     .. _hl7PSUMWL:

     hl7PSUMWL_"
-    "HL7 Procedure Status Update Timeout",string,"Timeout in ISO-8601 duration format PnDTnHnMn.nS for waiting on receive of instances referenced in MPPS; check for completeness forever if absent.","
+    "HL7 Procedure Status Update Timeout",string,"Timeout in ISO-8601 duration format PnDTnHnMn.nS for waiting on receive of instances referenced in MPPS; check for completeness forever if absent.
+May be overwritten by configured values for particular Archive Network AEs.","
     .. _hl7PSUTimeout:

     hl7PSUTimeout_"
-    "HL7 Procedure Status Update On Timeout",boolean,"Specifies if the HL7 Procedure Status Update is sent if the timeout for waiting on receive of instances referenced is exceeded; just stop check for completeness on timeout if absent.","
+    "HL7 Procedure Status Update On Timeout",boolean,"Specifies if the HL7 Procedure Status Update is sent if the timeout for waiting on receive of instances referenced is exceeded.
+May be overwritten by configured values for particular Archive Network AEs.","
     .. _hl7PSUOnTimeout:

     hl7PSUOnTimeout_"